Matrix669/Effatha-website/README.md

 | | - Secure text for your own theme from WordPress.

 | | - Transform the entire structure of the website into your own WordPress theme.

+| | - Create animations when the page loads

 ### Screenshots